AlphaGit/blender-lambda/README.md

 # Blender on Lambda

-Render Blender on the distributed serverless cloud!
+Render Blender scenes on the distributed serverless cloud!

 This repository is based on the architecture laid out by [TAS-PC](https://github.com/AlphaGit/tas-pc).